Within the harbour several different associations of plants exist. Below the low water mark are the seaweeds, eel grass (Zostera) and algae.

 The old oaks are a particular feature of the harbour and where they come down to the harbour edge uninterrupted by a sea wall we have an example of a situation which would have existed 4000 years ago.
 After the last ice age natural colonisation of the British Isles took place leading to the development of a more or less totally wooded landscape leading down to the coastal area - today one does not have to walk far from the coast to see how changed that landscape has become.

-Sign up to get the monthly Ed's Nature Notes by email.
+Sign up to get the monthly newsletters by email.

 Buy a copy of Chichester Harbour - A Reference Guide, just £4 from the Harbour Office.
 The book includes a photo guide to plants of Chichester Harbour.